StefanGrozde/crm-app/EDIT_LAYOUT_FEATURE.md

    - Click "Save Changes" to update the current view
    - Click "Save as New View" to create a new view with the current layout
    - Click "Reset" to revert all changes
-4. **Return to Dashboard**: Click "Back to Dashboard" to return to the main dashboard
+4. **Exit Edit Mode**: Click "Exit Edit Mode" to return to normal dashboard view

 ## Technical Implementation

 ### Frontend Components

-#### EditLayout.js
+#### EmbeddedEditLayout.js
-- Main component for the edit layout page
+- Main component for the embedded edit layout functionality
+- Renders within the dashboard tab system
 - Handles all layout editing functionality
 - Manages widget state and grid interactions
 - Provides save/reset/cancel operations